Seat at the Table

 BCNA Consumer Representatives can contribute in many ways, including:

-- providing input on funding applications
+- providing consumer input on research projects

-- assisting with clinical trial recruitment.
+- assisting with clinical trial recruitment